ggedde/spry-cli/README.md

 Migrate the Database Schema.

 ###### *Options:*
-  - *--dryrun* - Only check for what will be migrated and report back.
+  - *--dryrun &nbsp; | -d* - Only check for what will be migrated and report back.
 No actions will be taken.
-  - *--destructive* - Delete Fields, Tables and other data that does not match the new Scheme.
+  - *--force &nbsp; &nbsp;| -f* - (Destructive) Delete Fields, Tables and other data that does not match the new Scheme.

 ###### *Examples:*

 	  spry migrate
 	  spry migrate --dryrun
-	  spry migrate --destructive
+	  spry migrate --force

 ## **new** &nbsp;<sub><sup>|</sup></sub>&nbsp; **n** &nbsp;<sub><sup>[*project*]</sup></sub>
 Create a new project/directory and initiate it.